top of page

 Additionally, a short performance piece contributes to the project, with the aim of rewriting the narrative on Eastern Europeans due to an identified link between accent bias and media representation of Eastern Europeans and their common association with antagonistic roles in film and theatre.
 It was made in collaboration with London-based Romanian actress Maria Forrester, as a mock-audition tape of Forrester reciting the monologue of the character Helena from Shakespeare’s A Midsummer Night’s Dream.
 Filmed in the style of a professional audition tape, Forrester begins the monologue in the standard, RP-leaning English accent typically associated with Shakespeare plays, but halfway through reverts into a strong Romanian accent - her native accent prior to emigrating and beginning her acting career in the UK.

-Can You Hear My Accent? will be displayed in full at the upcoming Postgraduate Design Show at UAL Camberwell in November 2025, with visitors participating in the interactive element of how the workers' accents may be perceived differently in writing vs. speech.
+Can You Hear My Accent? was displayed in full at the Postgraduate Design Show at UAL Camberwell in November 2025, and is still featured on the UAL Showcase website.
+In its exhibition, visitors participating in the interactive element of how the workers' accents may be perceived differently in writing vs. speech.
 The full project includes the short publication and the accompanying audio (presented on an mp3 in a laser cut box), along with the full alphabetic display of Glagolik (laser cut into wood), instructions for the interactive task, a guest book for visitors to add their feedback, plus the screening of Maria Forrester's audition tape.
+It has also since been featured on the Instagram account, Design By Balkan Women.

 bottom of page